-- Increasing the level of awareness, understanding and appreciation at all relevant levels within Questas of the potential for incidences of modern slavery within our supply chain. - Establishment of the Modern Slavery Risk Mitigation Program has already begun to provide a significant increase in our visibility into our supply chain and the labour practices of our first tier suppliers by, among other things noted above, increased supply chain mapping and risk rating, initial risk assessment, additional follow-up due diligence where warranted and a process to obtain robust, binding supplier warranties about modern slavery incidents and risks in their respective operations and supply chains. - In particular, our updated due diligence survey has helped us start to get a better understanding of where "derivative" modern slavery risk might or might not reside in our supply chain.
-As an example, Australian suppliers who confirm that they source key products from higher risk jurisdictions may have their risk assessment level increased, while Australian suppliers who confirm that they do not source key products from higher risk jurisdictions may have their risk assessment level decreased. - We have seen evidence that our suppliers are also taking positive actions in this area. - The specific line of accountability within Questas for ownership and execution of the Modern Slavery Risk Mitigation Program remains intact and supported.
+Increasing the level of awareness, understanding and appreciation at all relevant levels within Questas of the

+- potential for incidences of modern slavery within our supply chain. - Establishment of the Modern Slavery Risk Mitigation Program has already begun to provide a significant increase in our visibility into our supply chain and the labour practices of our first tier suppliers by, among other things noted above, increased supply chain mapping and risk rating, initial risk assessment, additional follow-up due diligence where warranted and a process to obtain robust, binding supplier warranties about modern slavery incidents and risks in their respective operations and supply chains. - In particular, our updated due diligence survey has helped us start to get a better understanding of where "derivative" modern slavery risk might or might not reside in our supply chain.
+As an example, Australian suppliers who confirm that they source key products from higher risk jurisdictions may have their risk assessment level increased, while Australian suppliers who confirm that they do not source key products from higher risk jurisdictions may have their risk assessment level decreased. - Our due diligence has also helped us witness an increasing positive response to the Act by suppliers obligated to do so, and non-obligated suppliers are raising their awareness and action. - The specific line of accountability within Questas for ownership and execution of the Modern Slavery Risk Mitigation Program remains intact and supported.